 Expected costs will be updated as final travel plans are made and are highly contingent upon airfare.

-Total expected cost paid to UC is $2550.
-The actual cost per person for UC is $4200, but this will be offset by a $1000 grant from University Honors as well as a $650 grant from UC International, making the actual total expected cost around $2550.
-All participants will receive the grants.
+Total expected cost to be paid to UC is $3200.
+The actual cost per person for UC is $4800, but this will be offset by $1400 grant from University Honors as well as a $200 block grant from UC International, making the actual final cost $3200.
+All participants will receive these grants.

-Costs include airfare, accommodations, visa fee, some meals, ground transportation in Africa, guides and translators, some tips for guides/porters.
+Costs include airfare, accommodations, CISI insurance, visa fee, some meals, ground transportation in Africa, guides and translators, some tips for guides/porters.

-Costs do not include tips (est. $25.00) passport, some meals (at airports, in Nairobi), some snacks, vaccinations (Yellow Fever vaccination required), personal supplies (bug spray, sunscreen, etc.), souvenirs, or ISIC (international student identity card, $25).
-It is recommended that students bring at least $100 USD with them.
+Costs do not include tips (est. $25.00), passport, some meals (at airports, in Nairobi), some snacks, vaccinations (Yellow Fever vaccination required), personal supplies (bug spray, sunscreen, etc.), souvenirs, etc. It is recommended that students bring around $400 USD with them.

 Vaccinations and Health Precautions